Gold Coast / Cairns (Australia)

 Surfers Paradise

 With its towering high-rise condos, Surfers Paradise looks a lot like Miami Beach.
 It gets the most notoriety because it’s the entertainment and tourism epicenter of the coast.
 When Barbie and I were younger, we stayed right here because we wanted to be in the thick of the action.
 These days?
-In my opinion, the beach suburbs further south are significantly more desirable.
-Surfers Paradise does have a nice sweeping beach, is great for a quick day trip to wander the way too touristy, honky-tonk town center, but a day is really all the time you need.
+The beach suburbs further south are significantly more desirable and offer a far more relaxed pace.
+Surfers Paradise is great for a quick day trip to wander the touristy, honky-tonk town center and check out the sand, but a single afternoon is absolutely all the time you need there.

 On past trips, we’ve stayed in Burleigh Heads, which is incredibly popular with locals.
 It has a youthful, happening scene packed with bustling cafes, great restaurants, and nightlife.
 Beyond the main town beach, you can easily access Echo Beach and Tallebudgera Creek via two beautiful coastal walking tracks that wind along a very cool, small National Park headland.